jordan112/boom/README.md

 ## Quick Start

+Run this command and that will clone the repo and create a new folder and repo for it

     npx degit jordan112/boom#main my-fancy-new-fast-site

 Run this command and be sure to name the folder whatever you choose